Students

 Accounting Electives

-Select at least 3 of the following:
+Students must select at least 3 of the following courses:

 • ACCTNG 4441: Advanced Federal Income Tax: Business Taxation (3 credits)